 Welcome to our "Crocheter Spotlight" Page!

-This page is dedicated to Crocheter's from around the world who share their love of crocheting by giving back to their communities ~ giving of themselves so that others might live more meaningful lives!
+This page is dedicated to Crocheter's from around the world who share their love of crocheting in meaningful ways!

 Do you have someone special in mind you'd like to nominate for our

 Simply complete the form below!
 We'll select from the nominations received for a future monthly " Crocheter's Spotlight"!

 Susan C. Sato ~ Kennewick, Washington

 We LOVE hearing inspiring stories sharing one's love of crocheting and how they use this beautiful art!
 In Susan's case, she recycles vintage fabrics to create beautiful works of art!

 Please take a minute to appreciate Susan's stunning vintage rugs!

 Hello!
 I create Toothbrush rugs with vintage centers - Chair pads,

 I use an older method of hand hooking with small strips of wool cut from vintage blankets to attach the centers to the toothbrush perimeters.